khmelevskiy/daily_dish_hub/README.md

 - Follow the step-by-step [Quickstart](docs/QUICKSTART.md) to clone the repo, configure `.env`, create the Telegram bot, and run the stack (Docker or local).
 - Need a one-liner? `./scripts/run_docker.sh up` builds the image, runs migrations, and starts the full stack; `./scripts/run_docker.sh down` stops it.
 - Create an admin at any time with `uv run python scripts/create_admin.py` (or set credentials in `.env` before the first launch).
-- Capture or review planned screenshots listed in [docs/SCREENSHOTS.md](docs/SCREENSHOTS.md).
+- Review planned screenshots listed in [docs/SCREENSHOTS.md](docs/SCREENSHOTS.md).

 ## 🌐 Share your local instance quickly (ngrok)